 School: Vanderbilt University

 Swanson had an unforgettable Draft day, hitting a homer in the NCAA Super Regional final for the Commodores and then watching the D-backs select him with the No. 1 overall pick.
 Arizona traded Swanson that winter alongside pitcher Aaron Blair and center fielder Ender Inciarte in exchange for hard-throwing righty Shelby Miller, who would eventually need Tommy John surgery after tearing his ulnar collateral ligament.
 Swanson enjoyed a strong cup of coffee with the Braves in 2016 but struggled in his first full season the following year.
-The shortstop continued putting things together in '19 and still has plenty of time to meet the lofty expectations bestowed him by the Atlanta faithful.
+The shortstop continued putting things together in '19, and then had his best season at the plate -- albeit a pandemic-shortened campaign -- in '20, posting an .809 OPS.

 2014: Brady Aiken, LHP, Astros